randyburden/Sequelocity.NET/README.md

 It enables you to write fluent style syntax creating a more elegant and concise way of writing data access code.

-It can be used as a [C# single file drop in](https://raw.githubusercontent.com/AmbitEnergyLabs/Sequelocity.NET/master/src/SequelocityDotNet/SequelocityDotNet.cs) or referenced as a DLL and found on NuGet ( NuGet release coming soon ).
+It can be used as a [C# single file drop in](https://raw.githubusercontent.com/AmbitEnergyLabs/Sequelocity.NET/master/src/SequelocityDotNet/SequelocityDotNet.cs) or referenced as a [NuGet Package](https://www.nuget.org/packages/Sequelocity).

 ###Documentation###